Is it safe to travel in Madagascar?

 What about unrest concerning elections?

 The last parliamentary and presidential elections were held in Madagascar on 7th November 2018.
-There are two candidates for the run-off election on 20th December 2018, both of which are hotly debated: One is former President Marc Ravalomanana, who was forcibly put out of office in 2009, and the other is the then coup d’étatist and subsequently self-proclaimed former President Andry Rajoelina.
+There were two candidates for the run-off election on 20th December 2018, both of which were hotly debated: One was former President Marc Ravalomanana, who was forcibly put out of office in 2009, and the other was the then coup d’étatist and subsequently self-proclaimed former President Andry Rajoelina.

-Accordingly, demonstrations have already taken place this year, but with a few exceptions they have been peaceful.
-The capital Antananarivo was mainly affected by possible unrest in the last elections in 2013.
+Accordingly, demonstrations have already taken place in the end of 2018 and the beginning of 2019, but with a few exceptions they have been peaceful.
+The capital Antananarivo was mainly affected.
 Due to the high population density and the great poverty, however, Tana has not been a recommendable place for travellers for longer stays, walks or excursions for years.
 In this respect, there is no increased risk for “transit passengers” of visiting Madagascar as a result of past and planned elections.
 Ivato airport itself has not been closed for over 15 years, including during the violent riots in Tana during the 2009 coup d’état.

 Currently, the security situation in Madagascar is improving very slowly, but steadily.
-Since the opposition in Madagascar is increasingly strengthening again, further political disputes are to be expected in the run-up to the run-off elections.
-However, no unrest, violent demonstrations or even uprisings are currently expected.
+Currently, no unrest, violent demonstrations or even uprisings are to be expected in Madagascar.